Yenthe666/planning/README.md

 Apps related to Odoo it's planning features
 - [planning_portal](#planning_portal): show the planning in the portal for subcontractors/customers
 - [duplicate_planning_slots](#duplicate_planning_slots): add quick duplicate support to planning slots from the Gantt view
+- [dynamic_gantt](#dynamic_gantt): add a dynamic view mode to Gantt views.
+This allows you to configure the days in the past/future for the Gantt view per user

 ## planning_portal